 - 2 tablespoons water

-Whisk everything together in a mixing bowl until everything is combined.
+This really could not be any easier.
+Whisk everything together in a medium mixing bowl until all the ingredients are combined and the sauce is smooth.
 That’s all there is to it!

-Because it is a mayonnaise-based condiment, comeback sauce needs to be store in the refrigerator in an airtight container.
+Because it is a mayonnaise-based condiment, comeback sauce needs to be stored in the refrigerator in an airtight container.
 I recommend using it up within two weeks.

 Ingredients